J-sephB-lt-n/llm-design-patterns/README.md

 A MCP server allows the agent in your IDE (e.g. cursor or roo code) or any other MCP-compatible client to use your custom-defined python functions.

 There is a working example in [./model_context_protocol/custom_mcp_server/](/model_context_protocol/custom_mcp_server) - start with [./model_context_protocol/custom_mcp_server/README.md](./model_context_protocol/custom_mcp_server/README.md).

+## Model Evaluation

+Lightweight LLM evals can live alongside standard software tests.
+For an example, refer to [evals/using_pytest/README.md](./evals/using_pytest/README.md)

 ## MultiModal Input/Output